void-linux/void-packages/Manual.md

 - The first field specifies the SONAME.
 - The second field specified the package name and minimal version required.
 - A third optional field (usually set to `ignore`) can be used to skip checks in soname bumps.

+Dependencies declared via `${depends}` are not installed to the master directory, rather are only checked if they exist as binary packages, and are built automatically by `xbps-src` if the specified version is not in the local repository.

 ### Creating system accounts/groups at runtime